markomanninen/grcriddles/doc/chapter1.rst

 Letter statistics
 ~~~~~~~~~~~~~~~~~

-I'm using `DataFrame` object from `Pandas` library to handle tabular data and
+I'm using `DataFrame` class from `Pandas` library to handle tabular data and
 show basic letter statistics for each corpora and combination of them.
 Native
-`Counter` object in Python is used to count unique elements in the given
+`Counter` class in Python is used to count unique elements in the given
 sequence.
 Sequence in this case is the raw Greek text stripped from all special
 characters and spaces, and elements are the letters of the Greek alphabet.